Security Engineer Salary USA 2026: Complete Compensation Guide

 New York: Financial Services Hub Security Engineer Salary

 Why These Rates: Financial sector demands premium cybersecurity talent.
 NYC concentration of major banks drives compensation.
-High cost of living requires substantial compensation.
+High cost of living requires substantial earnings.

 Job Demand: Very High